-- 1. The final report must reflect compliance with the Secretary of Interior's Standards for the Treatment of Historic Properties and any special conditions agreed to by the Grantee and the Commission at the time of the grant award. - 2.
+- 1. The final report must reflect compliance with the Standards and any special conditions agreed to by the Grantee and the Commission at the time of the grant award. - 2.
 Final Report (See Appendix II) for the project to be considered complete and to receive final payment.
 The Report includes: - a.
 Part I: Property and Ownership Identification - b.
 Part II: Fiscal Report - c.
 Part III: Certification of Public Benefit - d.
 Part IV: Case Study Narrative with Illustrations - e.
-Part V: Photographic Index - 1.
-Photographs with project number showing completed work.
+Part V: Photographic Index - Photographs with project number showing completed work.
 Each photograph must be tied to the project and the line items funded in Attachment A-1 and A-2 of the funding agreement.
 Photographs should include a descriptive caption, date taken and source/taken by.
 They can be digital as long as they are clear and clearly printed.
 Photographs can be submitted via CD or disk or sent via e-mail as long as they have the required identifying information.
-Otherwise, send in hard copies.
+Otherwise, send in captioned hard copies.

-If the CCCHP grant funded building is open to the public, the final report must include an approximate number of individuals visiting the facility during the grant period.
+If the CCCHP grant-funded building is open to the public, the final report must include an approximate number of individuals visiting the facility during the grant period.

-Other products as negotiated with the SHPO that may include inventory reports and site/building forms, data entry, and photographs, videos or CDs, brochures, maps, etc.
+Other products as negotiated with the SHPO may be required, including inventory reports and site/building forms, data entry, photographs, videos or CDs, brochures, maps, etc.

-All CCCHP grant funded projects will be requested to provide annual estimates of the numbers of visitors for the life of the covenants.
+All CCCHP grant-funded projects will be requested to provide annual estimates of the numbers of visitors for the life of the covenants.

-The SHPO may retain ten percent of the total grant award until it receives and approves the final project product.
+The SHPO may retain ten (10) percent of the total grant award until it receives and approves the final project product.

-At the expiration date of the funding agreement, all remaining costs incurred up to the last day of the grant period must be accumulated and submitted for reimbursement on a final "CCCHP Reimbursement Request 2017" form.
+At the expiration date of the funding agreement, all remaining costs incurred up to the last day of the grant period must be accumulated and submitted for reimbursement on a final "CCCHP Reimbursement Request 2019" form.
 The final financial claim should be submitted no later than 30 days after the grant period's expiration date.

-This claim, along with the final report, and a possible inspection by the SHPO, or other state representatives, to ensure work has been completed satisfactorily in accordance with the terms of the funding agreement, will serve to close out the grant.
+This claim, along with the final report to ensure work has been completed satisfactorily in accordance with the terms of the funding agreement, along with a possible inspection by the SHPO or other state representatives, will serve to close out the grant.